bastiansmn/nginx-docker-with-ubuntu/README.md

    nginx-server
 ```

+Alternatively, you can simple run `./run.sh`, the script will do everything to create the docker container for you.

 Once the docker container is running, you can connect it via SSH with the command below.
 The password is just `nginx`.
 You can change that in the Dockerfile line 28 (`$(echo "<your_password>" ...`)

 ```bash